corda/corda/docs/source/serialization.rst

 AMQP
 ====

-.. note:: AMQP serialization is not currently live and will be turned on in a future release.

-The long term goal is to migrate the current serialization format for everything except checkpoints away from the current ``Kryo``-based format to a more sustainable, self-describing and controllable format based on AMQP 1.0.
+As The long term goal is to migrate the current serialization format for everything except checkpoints away from the current ``Kryo``-based format to a more sustainable, self-describing and controllable format based on AMQP 1.0.
 The primary drivers for that move are:

     #.
 A desire to have a schema describing what has been serialized along-side the actual data: